 Love doesn’t have to be loud and boisterous.
 In fact, sometimes, the quiet signals mean the most.
 My daughter and I hold up our first three fingers, one at a time, to stand for “I love you” when she gets on the bus in the morning.
 When we’re holding hands and walking, my kids know that three gentle squeezes means the same thing.
 Those quiet, almost secret expressions of love mean the world to all of us.
 My aunt used to hold my hand and give it a super-hard, one-second squeeze and without a word, I knew just what she was trying to say.
 That was over 30 years ago and it still impacts me today.

 5. Read Books

-Children’s books are a great way to introduce the concept of love and how it’s expressed.
+Children’s books are a great way to introduce the concept of love and caring and how it’s expressed.
 From the love that Archibald Craven had for his wife in The Secret Garden to the love that Auggie’s parents have for him in Wonder, love takes on many challenges in stories that were written for children.
 Picture books to young adult novels, the ideas of love are never far from the heart of the storyline.
 Read a lot and read frequently with your children to expose them to different ways that love is expressed.

-And if all else fails, if there is no time for doing more, a hug and the quietly whispered words, “I love you” will always be a great way to teach kids about love.
+Teaching our children to be caring individuals doesn’t have to be hard!
+If all else fails, if there is no time for doing more, a hug and the quietly whispered words, “I love you” will always be a great way to teach kids about love.